The AI Services Wave: Lessons from Palantir in The New Age of AI

 It’s impossible to predict where the ladder of rapid AI advancement leads.
 Implicitly, we’re betting that AGI is not simply going to “figure everything out.”
 If it does, we’ll all get rich (or go extinct).
 But even if the evolution of AI plateaued today, there would still be enormous value to unlock!
 The financial and societal implications of bringing radical efficiency to $2T in service wages are inspiring.
 Beyond additional GDP growth, more efficient labor markets, and doubled or tripled productivity in some sectors, workers will be free to practice their true skills, and learn new ones, as automation eliminates more rote tasks and processes.

 We’re in the early innings of the AI Services Wave, and its implications and possibilities are nowhere near finished emerging.
 Early in the SaaS wave, our Smart Enterprise thesis introduced some frameworks for platform-driven industry transformation, which have since become commonplace.
 As the tech services wave gathers force, the principles of ontology mapping and the other strategies we’ve discussed represent a similar conceptual scaffolding, which we are using to explore opportunities to invest and to found companies with 8VC Build.
 Making any of this work in practice will require exceptional leaders, teams, and persistence, as it always has.
-With Palantir as an inspiring example, achieving many worthwhile missions––and briefly touching $100 Billion market cap this month––we are confident that we’ll see dozens more generational companies built in this productivity wave.
+With Palantir as an inspiring example, achieving many worthwhile missions––and briefly touching $100 billion market cap this month––we are confident that we’ll see dozens more generational companies built in this productivity wave.
 We are excited to partner with them and learn and win together.